AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Pipeline task management/Logstash configuration files.md

 -   List

     The list itself is not a type, but its attributes feature type characteristics.
-You can enter multiple values for type checking.
-If you specify `:list => true` when you declare a parameter, the plug-in enables list checking.
+You can enter multiple values for type checks.
+If you specify `:list => true` when you declare a parameter, the plug-in enables list checks.
 Example:

     ```
     path => [ "/var/log/messages", "/var/log/*.log" ]